DartkronX/Pronser/README.md

 Written in python

-Simply drop the file in /bin/ folder to use from anywhere and allow executing as file as a program
+Simply drop the file in /bin/ folder to use from anywhere and allow executing the file as program

 @Usage: